 Helen's school uses Oxford Reading Tree graded readers, as do apparently 80% of English schools. ("Nobody ever got fired for choosing IBM.")
 I mostly ignored these when she brought them home, since she was happy to read them at school and we had more interesting things to read, so I missed the clear "Stage N" on the back covers and it was a while before I realised these were graded into quite narrow bands.

 This chart comes from a Rhino Reads post "book bands, reading schemes and early readers" which also has lots of other useful information.
 Of course each publisher seems to have its own system...
-The Oxford Reading Tree numbers map directly onto the colours, except that pink is 1+ and thus red is 2, yellow 3, etc. And Gary Hall has a chart linking ORT numbers to Lexile Levels, which seem to be big in the United States.
+The Oxford Reading Tree numbers map directly onto the colours, except that pink is 1+ and thus red is 2, yellow 3, etc. Gary Hall has a chart linking ORT numbers to Lexile Levels, which seem to be big in the United States; another commercial offering are AR Bookfinder Levels (a BL of 4.2 means a book could be read independently by a typical four year student in the second month of school).

 Now some graded readers are excellent.
 My favourites were from the HarperCollins "I Can Read!" series: notably Frog and Toad, but also others by Arnold Lobel and by Russell Hoban and Esther Averill.
 The thirty books in the Walker Stories set carry no grading as such, but have clearly been commissioned to a particular complexity level.
 The Usborne readers Dragon and Phoenix, Baba Yaga and The Emperor and the Nightingale didn't inspire me as much; they were among the books we read to Helen from quite young, the last of them many times, and didn't survive rereading so well.
 And none of the Ladybird "Read it Yourself" books we had have been that memorable.